Tulsi Mala

 3. Balances Blood Circulation

-Though subtle, some holistic practitioners believe that Tulsi beads help in maintaining healthy circulation and improving heart health due to its vibrational frequency.
+Though subtle, some holistic practitioners believe that Tulsi beads help maintain healthy circulation and improve heart health due to their vibrational frequency.

 Symbolism and Cultural Significance